 When to Refinish and When to Paint

-We’ve been refinishing and painting wood for more than 30 years so you can imagine we are often faced with the decision of whether to refinish or paint the wood furniture that comes our way.
+How to decide whether refinishing or painting wood furniture is right.
+We’ve been refinishing and painting wood for more than 30 years.
+You can imagine we are often faced with the decision of whether to refinish or paint the wood furniture that comes our way.
 The decision isn’t always easy and as a furniture flipper you have many options to consider.

 - Is the wood in good enough shape to be sanded down and stained?